rl-institut/beamer_theme/example-slides.md

 - Matthias Laugwitz\
 - Jann Launer\
 - Guido Pleßmann
-title: The new \LaTeX{} template
+title: The RLI \LaTeX{} beamer theme
-subtitle: ...finally overcoming MS products
+subtitle: ...finally overcoming MS Powerpoint
 titlepage-note: |
   This is a the note that goes on the title page.
 This talk is to be given at Doing DH.